-There is an ocean of difference between a healthy love of self and narcissism.
+There is an ocean of difference between healthy love of self and narcissism.
 Alain de Botton describes narcissists: those who are driven by a manic, haunting terror of their own invisibility and mediocrity.
 No surprise that many people who were deprived of parental love and care in their childhood, seek attention from other social media users.
 The truth is sad: the more boisterous the narcissists seem, the less they love themselves.

 Snapping pictures of everything that is happening to us and sharing them with others give us a boost of dopamine and oxytocin, the excitement and love hormones.

 So, as we are increasingly aware, we all live a big chunk of our lives in the realm of the internet.
-Billions of micro–stories of food being eaten, babies being born, new marriages taking place and grievances being aired, are happening online all the time.
+Billions of micro-stories of food being eaten, babies being born, new marriages taking place and grievances being aired, are happening online all the time.
 There is an abundance of quick gratification too.
 We can order ready-made meals and book holidays, browse for advice and jobs, and even find friends, partners and lovers.
 Actually, this pleasure-seeking is written into the brain’s chemistry.
-Snapping pictures of everything that is happening to us and sharing them with others give us a boost of dopamine and oxytocin, the excitement and love hormones.
+Snapping pictures of everything that is happening to us and sharing them with others gives us a boost of dopamine and oxytocin, the excitement and love hormones.
 It is as if we were physically wired into a never-ending TV show.
 This culture of online oversharing is reminiscent of French philosopher, Jean Baudrillard’s observation of simulacra (simulacrum, Latin: likeness, image, to simulate), which turn reality into hyperreality.
 Just as saccharine is an artificial substitute for sugar, a beautiful picture of food is just a visual representation of the pleasures of eating.
 It has no smell, no texture, yet it triggers our lust and hunger.
 If our lives consist more of simulacra than real, physical sensations, we start to lose contact with reality.
 For people with shaky self-esteem, a digital life may prove too burdened with conflicting views and judgements.
 They start to live for likes and comments on social media, posting incessantly about their life experiences and fretting about being judged.

 A study conducted in 2013 by two German universities found that one-third of Facebook users felt worse after visiting the site.
 They were overwhelmed by frustration, jealousy and reported decreased life satisfaction.
 Indeed, access to copious positive news and the profiles of seemingly successful ‘friends’ fosters social comparison that can readily provoke envy.
-“Online social networks allow users unprecedented access to information on others – insights that would be much more difficult to obtain offline” – commented Dr. Hanna Krasnova, one of the researchers.
+“Online social networks allow users unprecedented access to information on others – insights that would be much more difficult to obtain offline” – commented Dr Hanna Krasnova, one of the researchers.

 So how do we cope in a world so full of digital clutter that the trendy minimalistic movement is less about getting rid of material things and more about fighting with a global epidemic of anxiety?

 Marianne Williamson, American spiritual teacher and author of A Return to Love, puts it perfectly: “The biggest problem today isn’t just that hate is speaking so loudly; it’s that love is speaking too softly”.
 Many scientists now also agree that when we are kind to ourselves and have a calm, happy mind, our bodies are kind to us too.
-The powerful mind-body connection means that every cell in your body reacts to negativity of your thoughts, releasing toxins and causing inflammation.
+The powerful mind-body connection means that every cell in your body reacts to the negativity of your thoughts, releasing toxins and causing inflammation.

 Dropping self-criticism and embracing self-compassion may be the first baby steps towards treating yourself with care.
 All Buddhist teachers and their modern, non-religious followers agree on one thing: love requires practice.
 The same applies to self-love.
 Alain de Botton opened his first School of Life – an educational institute of everyday philosophy – in 2008 because, as he says: “Depression and self-hatred are serious enemies of a good life.
 We need to appreciate the role of self-care in a good, ambitious, and fruitful life”.